SimonGenin/hadron-docs/src/routing.md

 *Note: Currently middlewares only refer to express.*

-Routing with Hadron provides a middleware support.
-You need to pass array with middleware functions to a `middleware` key in route config.
+Routing with Hadron provides middleware support.
+You need to pass an array with middleware functions to a `middleware` key in route config.

 For example: